terminusdb/terminusdb-docs/document-ui-sdk/ui-data-types/documents-user-interface-data-types.md

 ## Link Properties

-Link properties enable links to other document or subdocument classes and are displayed as a `Select` components.
+Link properties enable links to other document or subdocument classes and are displayed as `Select` components.

-### Link properties example
+### Link Properties Example

 The example below demonstrates: